Calsimm/Projeto---Login_Instagram/README.md

 #### Mudanças realizadas

-- Mudança na imagem de perfil
+- Imagem de perfil e nome do usuario
 - Mudança nos celulares
 - Mudança no logo de download (português)